Pairing around a Single Dirac Point: A Unifying View of Kohn-Luttinger Superconductivity in Chern Bands, Quarter Metals, and Topological Surface States: Superconductivity of Ideal Dirac Cones

 \subsection{Single Ideal Dirac Cone: A Null Result}

 We are now equipped to calculate the kernel $\Gamma$ and solve the linearized gap equation for a single, ideal Dirac cone, described by the Hamiltonian:

-where $\vec{k} \times \boldsymbol{\sigma} \equiv k_x \sigma^y - k_y \sigma^x $, \( \sigma^\mu \) denotes the Pauli matrices acting in pseudospin space and $\Lambda$ is the momentum cutoff (see Fig.~\ref{fig:interband}).
-For a TISS, $\Lambda$ marks the momentum at which the surface state merges with the bulk bands.
-Note that $\Lambda$ can be substantially smaller than the inverse lattice spacing $a^{-1}$ in general, making it a useful parameter to keep track of~\cite{Thomale}.
-Throughout this article, we work at finite chemical potential $\mu > 0$.
+where $\vec{k}\times\boldsymbol{\sigma} \equiv k_x\sigma^y - k_y\sigma^x$, $\sigma^\mu$ denotes the Pauli matrices acting in pseudospin space, and $\Lambda$ is the momentum ``cutoff'' (see Fig.~\ref{fig:interband}).
+Although we refer to $\Lambda$ as a cutoff, our model is only a low-energy description of an underlying lattice system, so $\Lambda$ is a \emph{physical} ultraviolet scale (of the order of the inverse lattice spacing $a^{-1}$) and is therefore never taken to infinity.
+For a TISS, $\Lambda$ corresponds to the momentum at which the surface state merges into the bulk bands and can thus be substantially smaller than $a^{-1}$, making it a useful parameter to keep track of~\cite{Thomale}.

 The order-\( U \) contribution to the effective interaction, shown in Fig.~\ref{fig:KL_diagrams_long_range}(a), is given by

 where \( \theta_i = \arctan(\hat{k}_{i,y}/\hat{k}_{i,x}) \) is the polar angle of $\hat{k}_i$ on the circular Fermi surface.
 The intrinsic winding of the Bloch wavefunctions around the Dirac cone thus imparts a corresponding phase winding to the interaction vertex \( \Gamma^{(1)} \).
 This implies that an attractive interaction ($U<0$) would favor a superconducting gap $f(k) \sim e^{i \theta_k}$, which resembles a spinless $p+ip$ superconductor, as discussed in Ref.~\cite{Fu_Kane_2008}.